zenstackhq/zenstack-docs/docs/guides/typing-json.md

 This feature is in preview and has the following limitations:

 1. Types cannot inherit from other types.
-2. Models cannot inherit from types.
+1. Models cannot inherit from types.
+1. Types and abstract models are conceptually similar and they should probably be consolidated.
-3. JSON field members cannot be used in access policies.
+1. JSON field members cannot be used in access policies.

 We would like to continue gathering feedback and address these limitations in future releases.